annaandmandy/DS562_BigDataEngineer/Homework 1 - Account Setup, ADF, and API Connection/README.md

 - Azure Data Factory Creation
 - ADF Pipeline creation for Air Pollution
 - ADF Pipeline creation for Historical Weather utilizing For Each
-- Correct Source and Sink Services
+- Correct Source and Sink Datasets
 #### PLEASE USE YOUR FIRST AND LAST NAME FOR THE RESOURCE GROUP SO WE CAN EASILY IDENTIFY THE CORRECT HW!
 #### PLEASE ALSO MAKE SURE TO GIVE INSTRUCTORS "contributor access to ACTIVE, PERMANENT"
 #### 1. Sign Up for an Azure Student Account